-As Attachment A indicates, the City's Reserve Policy is met in the 2017-18 and 2019-20 bienniums.
+The City's Reserve Policy is met in the 2017-18 and 2019-20 bienniums.
 As has occurred in previous City of Tukwila budgets, the reserves fall short in the last two years of the model; 2021 and 2022.
 The Financial Planning Model is used for planning purposes only and is updated with each budget cycle.
 The plan will be adjusted as necessary to ensure the Reserve Policy continues to be met in the future.
 The Reserve policy was revised in 2015.
 The general fund minimum fund balance requirement increased from 10% to 18%, as calculated on the prior year ongoing general fund revenue.
 Also, a new discretionary reserve was added to the policy.
 Under this section, 10% of one-time revenue realized in the previous year will be set aside as a one-time revenue reserve, to the extent doing so does not negatively impact compliance with the general fund minimum fund balance requirement.
-Indication of compliance with the new minimum balance reserve requirement and the former requirement is included with Attachment A.
+Indication of compliance with the new minimum balance reserve requirement and the former requirement is demonstrated in the chart below.